 A permit to burn anytime during daytime hours is required year round in McDougall and is only issued by the Fire Chief.
 A permit to burn during evening hours is required from April 1 – October 31 of each year.
 During this time, Provincial Legislation states that it is only safe to burn in the evening hours, which is considered 2 hours before sunset until 2 hours after Sunrise; with no daytime burning allowed unless authorized by the Chief Fire Official of the Municipality.

-Fire Permits may be obtained at the Municipal Office during business hours, by printing the document at this link and at the Waste Transfer Station on Municipal Drive during operating hours; or a faxed request can be sent to the Municipal Office for processing.
+Fire Permits may be obtained at the Municipal Office during business hours, by printing the evening burn permit (pdf 422.06kb) and at the Waste Transfer Station on Municipal Drive during operating hours.
 There is no cost for the issuance of a fire permit.

 For more information about the dangers associated with forest fires, please review our Smokey Bear poster.

-For details on building a proper campfire pit from scratch, please click here.
+Please review details on building a proper campfire pit from scratch for quick fact about campfire pits.

 The Fire Danger Rating is a system of parameters which are considered in order to predict fire behaviour on any given day.
 The Fire Danger Rating system consists of four ratings and one special condition: